JKirchartz/jkirchartz.github.com/_drafts/unpublished-bad-recruiter-no.md

 Everybody has a car, fax machine, printer, land-line phone, teleporter, and a home office at the very least.
 Even if they tell you they don't have any of these items, it's safe to assume they have easy access to all of them at their beck and call.
 The Unemployeed allegedly have limitless resources, and nobody can tell a recruiter any different.

+7. Nobody in a recruiting firm talks to anybody but their immediate manager Most recruiters work for conglomerates with "fancy" websites, however nobody in any other office has access to your resume or anything else.
+The websites were usually cobbled together over the years by various contractracts, sub-contractors, and sub-sub-contractors, and mixed with various 3rd party extensions and tools.